vitorccs/huskylens-line-tracking-car/README.md

 ```

 ## About Car Chassis
 This project was optimized for a 2WD car chassis.
-But a 4WD chassis by changing the motor and PID parameters.
+But a 4WD chassis can also be used by changing the motor speed and PID parameters.

 ### Reference 1 (Brazil):
 <img src="https://github.com/user-attachments/assets/a9df5a34-d674-420d-8a0a-e778307f751a" width="300">